 Her passion for teaching art and bringing out each student’s personal style has found her working in diverse settings for over 20 years.
 She has inspired thousands of people in private and public schools, museums and libraries, community organizations, special needs agencies, summer camps, intergenerational facilities, at Plymouth State University and her own little art school, artstream in Rollinsford, New Hampshire.
 Susan has also taken her classroom online and offers a series of e-courses that include painting, printmaking and a parent/child class based on her bestselling books.

 Susan Schwake has written five books about creating art with children (and daring adults).
 The latest release, Art Camp, is an easy-to-use collection of self-guided, open-ended lessons inspired by contemporary artists and nature.
 Art for All Seasons features 40 seasonally inspired creative art projects.
-These two books follow the release of her first three books from the bestselling Art Lab for Kids series, with over 75,000 copies sold in the USA.
-The series has been translated into seven languages, bringing her teachings to worldwide audience.
+These two books follow the release of her first three books from the bestselling Art Lab for Kids series, with over 100,000 copies sold in the USA.
+The series has been translated into nine languages, bringing her teachings to worldwide audience.

 Promoting the Arts

 To date, Susan has curated over 100 compelling contemporary exhibitions at artstream gallery featuring hundreds of national and international artists’ work.
 She also provides consulting services and has curated exhibitions for corporate art clients.

 Susan lives and works on the Seacoast of New Hampshire.
 Deeply rooted in the belief that art truly creates a community she spearheaded the creation of the City Arts Commission in Rochester, NH.
 She also founded Art Esprit, a local artist non-profit organization and served as the first president, later as board member, and organized events and public art exhibitions.
 Among other volunteer work in the arts, Susan organized two art auctions to benefit the Rochester Opera House and later served as a board member.